Are your light bulbs performing as they should?

-For example, a 100-watt light bulb isn’t likely to be any brighter than a 40-watt one.
+For example, a 100-watt light bulb isn’t likely to be any brighter than a 40-watt bulb.
 This is even more relevant with today’s lightbulbs, as they’re designed to use less energy.
 Therefore, wattage is not a reliable way to measure the brightness of a light bulb.

 When it comes to how to buy a bright light bulb, you want to look for the lumens.
 Lumens are for brightness and watts are for energy usage.
 Don’t get them mixed up.

 For example, your standard 60-watt bulb should give you around 800 lumens of light.
 In contrast, a CFL light bulb can also give you 800 lumens, but it will only need 15 watts of power.